AzureCosmosDB/labs/dotnet/labs/04-indexing_in_cosmosdb.md

     }
     ```

-    > This new indexing policy will create a range index on every property **except** for the description.
+    > This new indexing policy will create an index on every property **except** for the description.

 4. Select **Save**.
 Azure Cosmos DB will update the index in the container, using your excess provisioned throughput to make the updates.

     > During the container re-indexing, write performance is unaffected.
-However, queries may return incomplete results.
+Queries run during the index update will not use the new index policy until it has been rebuilt.

 5. After defining the new indexing policy, navigate to your **FoodCollection** and select the **Add New SQL Query** icon.
 Paste the following SQL query and select **Execute Query**: